Skip to content

 Get systemd journal logs.

-Retrieves entries from the systemd journal with optional filtering by unit, priority level, and time range.
+Retrieves entries from the systemd journal with optional filtering by unit, priority level, time range, and transport.
 Returns timestamped log messages.

 Source code in src/linux_mcp_server/tools/logs.py